bchadburn/computer-vision/README.md

 **Installation for conda users:**

 The packages may fail to load if using installing from requirements.txt file as conda-forge may be required to download certain packages.
 Instead, use environment.yml file.
-To change env name, open yml file and change name: <env-name>
+To change env name, open yml file and change the following: name: <env-name>
 - conda env create -f=environment.yml
 - conda activate <env_name>